md-saidur-rahman/md-saidur-rahman.github.io/_pages/about.md

   - /about.html
 ---
 {% include base_path %}
 Hello!
 This is Saidur Rahman.
-I am a Senior Data Scientist (Research and Development) at <a href="https://www.desjardins.com/ca/about-us/desjardins/who-we-are/quick-facts/index.jsp" target="_blank">Desjardins, Canada</a> where I am a member of the Innovation, Partnership and Advanced Analytics Practice Development Team.
+I am a Senior Data Scientist (Research and Development) at <a href="https://www.desjardins.com/ca/about-us/desjardins/who-we-are/quick-facts/index.jsp" target="_blank">Desjardins, Canada</a> where I am a member of the Research and Innovation team in the Center of Excellence in Advanced Analytics and Artificial Intelligence.

 I received my PhD in Software Engineering from <a href="https://www.cs.usask.ca/" target="_blank">University of Saskatchewan</a> in 2018 under the supervision of <a href="https://clones.usask.ca/" target="_blank">Prof. Chanchal Roy</a>.
 I am passionate about Data Science, Machine Learning, Code Smells, Software Engineering for Machine Learning (SE4ML), and Mining Software Repositories.